 The ploys may be different depending on the nature of the event.
 Here’s a rundown of tips that will help you avoid being scammed if you are recovering from a tragic event or if you want to help those in need.

-There are several different ways a victim of a disaster can be tricked into giving out personal information or cash.
+There are several different ways a victim of a disaster can be tricked into giving out Data that can be used to identify you, like your name, address, birth date, or Social Security number or cash.
 Here’s a rundown:

 Steps you can take to protect yourself:

 Be skeptical of unsolicited offers: View anyone who walks up to your house and knocks on your door with an unsolicited product or service offer with immediate skepticism.

 Ask for references: Before contracting with anyone for any services be sure to ask for – and actively check – references in your community.
 Don’t rely on the word of someone who lives hundreds of miles away and who is only reachable by phone; you want to speak with your references in person and ask to look at the work that was done for them.

 Get estimates – and not just one: If you have work that needs to be done on your home in the wake of a major storm, don’t settle for just one estimate.
 Get estimates from several different contractors, and go with the best one.

 Get it in writing: Make sure that ALL agreements are in writing.

 Pay only upon completion of work: Agree to pay for work only once that work has been completed.